AzadMazad/clusSearch/README.md

 If 'precompute_f2' is set to F, the p-values for potential outlier - in-region majority models are computed using the fileset as input data for qpadm.
 Qpadm will be run with default arguments when this option is chosen.
 As above, the results will be saved to a file for each region in 'output_folder'/metadata.

+Warnings and Errors cast by the qpadm executions will collected saved to text files in 'output_folder'/metadata, to avoid cluttering of the console.

 #### STEP 12: Validating outliers
 **Script**: 12_validate_outliers_from_pvals.sh